RajovicMirko/vue-form-terminator/src/WhatToDo.md

 - add validation - done
 - add to documentation - done
-- add to sample
+- add to sample affter publishing npm

 ## Add group inputs logic

 - add logic for multiple inputs in one line
 - add to documentation
-- add to sample
+- add to sample affter publishing npm